gaumrab/Amazon-Clone/README.md

-# Amazon-Clone
+# Amazon-Clone (Fronted Only)
-Technology used :HTML And CSS.
+Technology used : HTML And CSS.
+Home Page